Reviewed by: M.S. Ocampo

 Catholic themes: Spiritual warfare

-Author’s worldview: Catholic, though at the time this book was written he was an Anglican Priest
+Author’s worldview: Catholic, though at the time this book was written he was an Anglican Priest.
+He has since converted.

 Audience: Young Adults & Adults